-WESTLAKE VILLAGE, Calif.: 25 November 2014 — New-vehicle retail sales in November are expected to reach their highest level for the month since 2001, according to a monthly sales forecast developed jointly by J.D.
+WESTLAKE VILLAGE, Calif.: 24 November 2015 — Total and retail new light-vehicle sales in November are expected to increase 7% on a selling-day-adjusted basis, according to a monthly sales forecast developed jointly by J.D.
 Power and LMC Automotive.

 Retail Light-Vehicle Sales

 Retail light-vehicle sales in November 2015 are projected to hit 1,078,200 units, down from 1,094,858 in November 2014.
 The seasonally adjusted annualized rate (SAAR) for retail sales in November 2015 is expected to reach 14.2 million units, up from a selling rate of 13.7 million units a year ago and the highest for the month since November 2003 (14.2 million units).
 SAAR is a rate adjustment that attempts to remove the seasonal variations in the data.
 Most data will be affected by the time of the year.
 Adjusting for the seasonality in data means more accurate relative comparisons can be drawn from month to month all year.
 Retail transactions are the most accurate measure of true underlying consumer demand for new vehicles.

 Source: Power Information Network® (PIN) from J.D.
 Power

 “The strength of the industry continues to be observed through strong sales volume and high transaction prices,” said John Humphrey, senior vice president of the global automotive practice at J.D.
 Power.
 “So far in the month, the average transaction price of $31,498 is the highest level ever for any November and the second highest for any month.”
 The record high of $31,519 was set in December 2014.